MaikNog/ios_voicecontrol_notes/README.md

 TODO: Würde gerne das (*) wegbekommen für den „Bestätigen“ Befehl.

 # What are we doing?
+_Tip:_ Give the shortcut a short name (e.g: one syllable: "note") for faster speaking and activation.
-We create a shortcut (name it with one syllable, e.g. "note"), which takes actions:
+<br> We create a shortcut, which takes actions:
 - get current date
 - format the date
 - put it into the clipboard)
-- paste the clipboard into a note in the Notes app.
+- paste the clipboard into a note in the Notes app

 # How do I use this?
 - Activate VoiceControl.